-Network analysis has emerged as a valuable tool for studying plant-pollinator interactions (Bascompte & Jordano 2013).
-Most pollinator visitation networks are species based; each node represents a population of plants or pollinators and links are the sum of interactions between them.
-The recognition that patterns between interacting individuals drive the patterns between interacting species has driven recent interest in downscaling from populations to individuals (Dupont et al. 2011; Gómez & Perfectti 2011; Dupont et al. 2014; Tur et al. 2014; Valverde et al. 2016; Rumeu et al. 2018).
+Network analysis has emerged as a valuable tool for studying plant-pollinator interactions (Bascompte & Jordano 2013) plus maybe 2 more cites.
+Most pollinator visitation networks are species based, and each node represents a population of plants or pollinators.
+The links are the sum of interactions between the plants and the pollinators, i.e a bipartite network (citation).
+The recognition that patterns between interacting individuals drive the patterns between interacting species has driven recent interest in downscaling from populations to individuals or the inclusion of interactions within at least one set of nodes, ie the plants, to the connections with the pollinators?
+(Dupont et al. 2011; Gómez & Perfectti 2011; Dupont et al. 2014; Tur et al. 2014; Valverde et al. 2016; Rumeu et al. 2018).
 These have been used to explore specialization of pollen use (Tur et al. 2014) and interaction rewiring with phenology (Valverde et al. 2016).
-Species and individual approaches are complementary, for example they have been used to study changes in specialization across a gradient of elevation in hummingbird-plant networks (Maglianesi et al. 2015).
-An advantage of individual-based networks is the ability to explore the contribution of individual variation to the structure and pattern of relations at the whole network level.
+Species and individual approaches are complementary, and for instance, these coupled approaches have been used in concert? to study changes in specialization across a gradient of elevation in hummingbird-plant networks (Maglianesi et al. 2015).
+An advantage of individual-based networks is the ability to explore the contribution of individual variation to the structure and pattern of relations at the whole network level (cite that review?).
 Modules are network structures consisting of densely connected nodes that interact more strongly with each other than the rest of the network.
 In species networks, modules can be considered biologically significant co-evolutionary units (Olesen 2007, Donatti 2011).
-These structures can arise even in very short flowering seasons (Morente-López et al. 2018) and their membership is constrained by phenology (Tur et al. 2015; Valverde et al. 2016) and spatial location (Dupont et al. 2014).
+These structures can arise even in very short flowering seasons (Morente-López et al. 2018), and their membership is constrained by phenology (Tur et al. 2015; Valverde et al. 2016) and spatial location (Dupont et al. 2014).
 Previous individual based approaches have revealed the importance of inter individual variation as conspecifics can belong to different modules (Tur et al. 2015).
-Downscaling to individuals is a fundamental step to shed light on the underlying drivers of network topology and community functioning.
+Downscaling to individuals is a fundamental step to shed light on the underlying drivers of network topology or the shape of interactions? and community functioning. good - could be a bit more direct for readers but depends on journal. if say for instance Bioscience - then need to be a bit simpler - if Oikos of New Phyto of J Ecology - likely ok with the more technical terms assuming that readers are familiar with network terms a bit more.